-a.
-All players are eligible to receive passes (including the quarterback, if the ball has been handed off behind the line of scrimmage).

-- b.
-Only one player is allowed in motion at a time.
-All motion must be parallel to the line of scrimmage and no motion is permitted towards the line of scrimmage. - c.
-A player must have at least one foot inbounds when making a reception. - d.
-In the case of simultaneous possession by both an offensive and defensive player, possession is awarded to the offense. - e.
-Interceptions change the possession of the ball at the point of interception.
-Interceptions are the only changes of possession that do not start on the 5-yard line.
-Interceptions are returnable but not on conversion after touchdowns.
-Note: 7 vs 7 interceptions must be returned (not allowed on conversions).
-If not, this results in a change of possession starting back at the 40-yard line).
+- a) All players are eligible to receive passes (including quarterback, if the ball has been handed off behind the line of - b) Scrimmage). - c) Only one player is allowed in motion at a time.
+All motion must be parallel to the line of scrimmage and no motion is permitted towards the line of scrimmage. - d) A player must have a least one foot inbounds when making a reception. - e) In the case of simultaneous possession by both an offensive and defensive player, possession is awarded to the offense. - f) Interceptions change the possession of the ball at the point of interception.
+Interceptions are the only changes of possession that do not start on the 5-yard line. - g) Interceptions are returnable but not on conversions after touchdowns.

-XIII.
-Rushing the Passer
+13) Rushing the Passer